The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

 Joker Xue, 40

-SHOW TIME: In 2018, he filled every one of the 8,000 seats at the Singapore Indoor Stadium at his first concert here as part of his Skyscraper World Tour, in support of his eighth studio album The Crossing (2017).
+Show time: In 2018, he filled every one of the 8,000 seats at the Singapore Indoor Stadium at his first concert here as part of his Skyscraper World Tour, in support of his eighth studio album The Crossing (2017).
 He has since released another four studio albums – Joker (2018), Dust (2019), Extraterrestrial (2020) and Countless (2022).

 His three gigs from Jan 5 to 7 are organised by local concert promoter and event organiser iMe Singapore.